Deen Sharp and Noura Wahby

 Deen Sharp is the co-director of Terreform, Center for Advanced Urban Research, and a postdoctoral fellow at the London School of Economics and Political Science in Geography and the Environment.
 He was formally a fellow at the Aga Khan Program for Islamic Architecture at the Massachusetts Institute of Technology (MIT).
 He is the co-editor of Beyond the Square: Urbanism and the Arab Uprisings (Urban Research, 2016) and Open Gaza (Urban Research, 2020).
 Previously, he was a freelance journalist and consultant based in Lebanon.
 He has written for a number of publications, including, Jadaliyya, Portal 9, MERIP, Arab Studies Journal and the Guardian.
 He has worked for several UN agencies, including UNDP and UN-Habitat, governments and international NGOs.

-Noura Wahby is an ESRC Postdoctoral Fellow at the Department of Geography at the University of Cambridge.
+Noura Wahby is an assistant professor at the Public Policy and Administration Department of the American University in Cairo.
+Previously she was an ESRC Postdoctoral Fellow at the Department of Geography at the University of Cambridge.
 Her doctoral research at Cambridge’s Centre of Development Studies focused on the political economy of urban development and urban waterscapes in Cairo, Egypt.
-Previously she worked at the Cambridge Centre of Smart Infrastructure looking at citizen engagement, digital technologies, and local infrastructure in the UK.
+While working with the Cambridge Centre of Smart Infrastructure, her research focused on citizen engagement, digital technologies, and local infrastructure in the UK.
 She has also worked in the Middle East as an international development consultant and her research interests include the urban commons, informality, water, and political geography.

 To submit a proposal or completed manuscript please contact AUC Press senior commissioning editor, Nadia Naqib: email@example.com